uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ### Periodical Test Suite Success(aka Canary)
 * Meaning: The success counter of canary test suite
-* Monitor needed.
-If fired, look at the failed canary test case and investigate why.
+* Suggested monitor: Monitor needed.
+If fired, look at the failed canary test case and investigate the reason of failure.
 * Datadog query example
 ```
 sum:cadence_history.workflow_success{workflowtype:workflow_sanity,$env} by {workflowtype}.as_count()